neskech/Discord-Twitter-Bot/README.md

       - disableVerbose: Disables verbosity
       - enableErrors: Enables error info printing when an error occurs
       - disableErrors: Disables error printing
+      - help: (can be used by anyone).
+Prints tweet command information

 # Errors